 In a week

-The tip rhinoplasty recovery period lasts around 2 weeks.
-Patients can usually return to work in around a week but contact sports need to be avoided for up to 4 weeks.
-Some patients may need to wear nasal splints during the tip plasty recovery period.
+The recovery time of the tip plasty lasts about 2 weeks.
+Patients usually return to work within about a week, but contact exercises and activities should be avoided for up to 4 weeks.
+In some patients, it may be necessary to wear a nasal splint in the period of healing.

-Tip plasty surgery is a safe procedures but complications can occur in some cases.
+Tip plasty surgery is a safe procedure but complications can occur in some cases.
 Tip plasty surgery complications can include:

 Patients can feel some pain during the recovery period.
-Swelling and bruising may also occur but these post-operatory side effects will pass in a few days.
-The swelling will be fully reduced in around 4 weeks after nose tip surgery.
+Swelling and bruising can also be seen, but postoperative side effects spontaneously decrease and disappear within a few days.
+The swelling will be sufficiently reduced in around 4 weeks after nose tip surgery.

 The average nose tip surgery satisfaction rate is around 90%.

-Nose tip surgery is a reliable and safe way to change the nasal tip to a more appealing form but the doctor’s instructions are vital to a successful tip plasty procedure.
+Nose tip surgery is a reliable and safe way of turning the nose tip into a more pleasant and attractive shape.
+It is of vital importance to comply strictly with the doctor's instructions throughout the process.
 Patients need to follow guidelines thoroughly and stop smoking at least a month before and after the nose tip surgery.